angular/angular/aio/content/guide/reactive-forms.md

 Form validation is necessary when receiving user input through forms.
 This section covers adding a single validator to a form control and displaying the overall form status.
 Form validation is covered more extensively in the [Form Validation](guide/form-validation) guide.

-### Add a validator function
+### Step 1 - Import a validator function

 Reactive forms include a set of validator functions out of the box for common use cases.
 These functions receive a control to validate against and return an error object or null based on the validation check.
-The following example shows how to add a required validation to the `firstName` control.

 Import the `Validators` class from the `@angular/forms` package.